 I used to be complacent about lost baggage.
 And, then I lost my innocence in Kauai’s Lihue Airport.
-There were some things I could have done to minimize my suffering—hence, this post with my best lost baggage tips.
+There were some things I could have done to minimize my suffering—hence, this post with 18 lost baggage tips.

 When the baggage carousel stopped turning, I suddenly became aware of everything I didn’t have in my possession.
 My heart started pounding harder when I approached the baggage attendant and she asked if I was Janet.

 Apparently three hours was not enough time for the LAX baggage handlers to transfer my suitcase from one airplane to another, so it was sent on the next outgoing flight.
 Of course, my first thought was, “Phew.”
 It wasn’t lost and I could survive a few hours without my flip flops and swimsuit.

 I was stunned when I was told it would arrive in 24 hours.

 A few hours later as I lounged on my bed in my brand new extra-large Delta t-shirt, I decided to turn my frustration into helpful advice.

 What to Do When Your Luggage is Lost

 Before You Leave

 Here are some lost baggage tips to do BEFORE you leave on your trip to help ease your pain: